 - Time to hire, as the amount of time that passes between initial contact and when an employee accepts an offer indicates how efficient your process is.

-- First year turnover rate, which, if unusually high, may indicate you’ve recruited candidates that were a bad fit for your organisation.
+- First year turnover rate, which, if unusually high, may indicate you’ve recruited candidates that were a bad fit for your organization.
 You may also have advertised an unrealistic company culture or job expectations.

 - Cost per hire, which can help you determine if you need to cut costs without sacrificing the quality of your hires.